 - Developers access the issue, and its details, directly on the website.

-- Change ownership, status, due dates, attach files or add comments directly via the website using BugHerd sidebar.
+- Change ownership, status, due dates, attach files, or add comments directly via the website using the BugHerd sidebar.

 - Use tags to organize and group your feedback, issues, and feature requests.